 The 6573-You Build Stroker Kit includes all the internal parts you need to assemble a Modified, Outlaw or Open style small block.

 The kit allows you to choose from two different length custom Billet connecting rods.
 The rod number 6765 is 3.525" in length and is what we call the drop in rod.
 It was custom made with the DIYer in mind.
-This rod can be installed without having to cut down the dome of the piston in most blocks.
-(Some blocks with deck heights previously cut shorter may have to be slightly trimmed).
+This rod can be installed without having to cut down the dome of the piston in most blocks with a standard deck height.
 This will save time and money on your build.
 The other option is rod number 6265.
 It is 3.625" in length and is the builders option.
 It will require .085" to .095" be cut off the dome of the piston to set the "in the hole" height according to the blocks deck height.
 We recommend that you DO NOT cut more than .100" off the dome, this could cause the top of the piston to be weak and cause unwanted flex that will damage the piston and rod.
 All rods come with bolts, bearings and installation instructions.

 Wrist pin number 6521 is included with the kit.
 This is our HD .490 wrist pin that we recommend using with all of our Billet rods that use the .490 wrist pin.